HACSATT™ - Hall's Anatomical Common Sense Approach To Treatment

 In my opinion, the Department of Veterans Affairs is also wasting hundreds of millions of dollars every year because it does not allow its DVA pensioners to access REMEDIAL MASSAGE with their Gold or White Cards.
 So it is often ONLY the problem or original injury/surgery area that DVA approved physical therapists focus on and more often than not that only PROLONGS those issues instead of fixing them or reducing the pain.

 My final comments in the above five paragraphs are not assumptions on my part.
 They were prompted by what I’ve been told over many years by thousands of my remedial massage clients who have been to other therapists/practitioners and tried different treatments.

 Give me a call on (07) 4774 6973 or 0438 774819 or email me at firstname.lastname@example.org to make a booking.
 Treatments are by appointment only.

 TOWNSVILLE REMEDIAL MASSAGE THERAPIST

-Townsville Massage therapist based in Mount Louisa specialising in Remedial Massage for all types of muscle and/or joint aches and pains, headaches and migraines.
-Guaranteed best value for money remedial massage in Townsville.
+Townsville massage therapist based in Mount Louisa and specialising in Remedial Massage for headaches and migraines, all types of muscle and/or joint aches and pains and preparation for and recovery from sporting, exercise and other fitness activities including the range of Defence fitness tests.
+I guarantee the best value for money remedial massage in Townsville.
 CALL NOW on (07) 4774 6973 or 0438 774 819 to book an appointment.